wladOSnull/milestep-task/RB.md

     JAVA_OPTS="$JAVA_OPTS -Dlavagna.config.location=file:/your/file/location.properties
     ```

-- all possible variables and values can be found in "lavagna.sh" from this chapter ->  [github](https://github.com/digitalfondue/lavagna#for-testing-purposes)
+- all possible variables and values can be found in
+    - "lavagna.sh" from this chapter ->  [github](https://github.com/digitalfondue/lavagna#for-testing-purposes)
+    - "README_EXECUTABLE_WAR.txt" in main repo -> [github](https://github.com/digitalfondue/lavagna/blob/master/README_EXECUTABLE_WAR.txt)

 - check **Lavagna** service on http://server-ip:8080/lavagna/, as a result you have to see Lavagna UI in *prod* mode, "setup" stage